 At times unpartitioned drive is also a reason for an invisible or an inaccessible external drive.
 When the drive is full of “unallocated space,” then you need to create a new partition on it to show its visibility.
 Windows Disk Management tool can fix this partition and file system issue.

 Right-click inside the unallocated space, select New Simple Volume and follow the wizard to create a new partition.

 In case the drive is partitioned, but still, you can’t access the drive from another device, then probably it is not formatted as NTFS.
 At times many devices can’t read the Windows NTFS file system.
 To fix this problem format the drive with the FAT32 file system.

 Note: This process will remove all the stored files on your external drive, therefore first try to copy important files to another drive.
 In case you are unable to access the data, recover it with an efficient partition recovery software and then only format the drive after successful backup.

 Use Professional Software

-Stellar Phoenix Windows Data Recovery – Professional is a highly recommended tool that is capable enough to restore inaccessible files from the external hard drive.
+Stellar Data Recovery Professional for Windows is a highly recommended tool that is capable enough to restore inaccessible files from the external hard drive.
 Its simple and intuitive interface doesn’t require any technical know-how to run it properly.
 Due to its highly positive reviews many windows users use this utility to recover data from their inaccessible external drive.
 You can download the software from below button.